 It is the general law of beauty that those things and phenomena which meet the demand and aspirations of man for independence become beautiful when they are grasped emotionally.
 This is applicable to all aesthetic phenomena, and in class society it is embodied through the class character of aesthetic understanding.
 The process of man's understanding of the beautiful things and phenomena of the objective world goes on in a subjective way; it is accompanied by the experience of aesthetic feelings.
 Aesthetic feelings reflect man's needs of real life and interests on the basis of his consciousness.
 Therefore, the same object may be felt to be beautiful or mean depending on man's class position.
 The working class and other working masses on the one hand and the reactionary class, the exploiting class, on the other experience contrary aesthetic feelings towards the same object.
 Among those objects which the masses of the people perceive as beautiful there may be something which does not evoke aesthetic feelings on the part of the exploiting class, and among those objects praised by the reactionary class there is something which the masses of the people find base.
 There are multifarious beautiful things and phenomena in the world.
 From the earliest days, people have appreciated the beautiful with a definite standard in the varied and complex correlation of aesthetic phenomena.
-The of the standard of beauty possession purposefulness to man's cognition of beauty and his creative activities, and makes a contribution to developing it in depth.
+The possession of the standard of beauty attaches purposefulness to man's cognition of beauty and his creative activities, and makes a contribution to developing it in depth.
 However, none of the different standards of beauty established in the history of human thoughts in the past was free from socio-historic and class limitations.
 The standard of beauty is raised to assume a class character by ideological consciousness, and yet it is not the product of man's purely subjective will, but is based on objective reality.
 The standard of beauty becomes a scientific one when it accords with the objective law of beauty.
-It is an important part of man's activities to realize social progress and his aesthetic ideal composition changes in the process of social and historical development, but their desire and demand to champion independence and achieve social progress do change.
-Man's desire and aspirations independence are realized by the masses of the people, driving force of social movement. the The transformations of nature, society and man carried out by the masses of the people are, in essence, a social movement to achieve man's desire and aspirations for independence.
-Therefore, those things and phenomena man's desire which and aspirations meet independence conform with the aspirations and demands of the masses of the people, and such things and phenomena are beautiful.
+It is an important part of man's activities to realize social progress and his aesthetic ideal.

+The standard of beauty newly raised by the Juche view on aesthetics is an absolutely correct and scientific one reflecting the essence of the beautiful existing in objective reality and the interests of the broad masses.
+The masses of the people constitute a social community embodying independence and creativeness, which are man's fundamental attributes.
+As such, their class composition changes in the process of social and historical development, but their desire and demand to champion independence and achieve social progress do not change.
+Man's desire and aspirations for independence are realized by the masses of the people, the driving force of social movement.
+The transformations of nature, society and man carried out by the masses of the people are, in essence, a social movement to achieve man's desire and aspirations for independence.
+Therefore, those things and phenomena which meet man's desire and aspirations for independence conform with the aspirations and demands of the masses of the people, and such things and phenomena are beautiful.
 In this sense, the aspirations and demands of the masses of the people can be said to be the absolute standard of beauty.